-The essential points of reference of this Manual are the principles enunciated in the SEC Code of Corporate Governance (CCG) for Publicly-Listed Companies1, the Enhanced Corporate Governance Guidelines for the Bangko Sentral ng Pilipinas-Supervised Financial Institutions2, and the ASEAN Corporate Governance Scorecard.
+The essential points of reference of this Manual are the principles enunciated in the SEC Code of Corporate Governance (CCG) for Publicly-Listed Companies and the latest Enhanced Corporate Governance Guidelines for the Bangko Sentral ng Pilipinas - Supervised Financial Institutions under BSP Circular 969.

-Through this Manual, the Board aims to promote adherence, further strengthen the BDO Group's commitment to good corporate governance, and align its corporate governance system with the international best practice taking into account the continuous developments in national regulations.
+Through this manual, the Board aims to promote adherence, further strengthen the Group's commitment to good corporate governance, and align our corporate governance system with the international practice taking into account the continuous developments in national regulations.

-The Board of Directors, management and staff hereby acknowledge that this Manual will be their guide to principled actions and responsible conduct in fulfilling their respective duties and responsibilities to stockholders and other stakeholders which include, among others, customers, employees, suppliers, financiers, government, and community in which the Bank operates.
-The Manual, in conjunction with the Bank's Articles of Incorporation, By-Laws, and the Terms of Reference of the respective Boardlevel Committees, constitutes the governance framework of the Bank.
+The Board of Directors, management and staff hereby acknowledge that this Manual will be their guide to principled actions and responsible conduct in fulfilling their respective duties and responsibilities to stockholders and other stakeholders which include, among others, customers, employees, suppliers, financiers, government and community in which the Bank operates.
+The Manual, in conjunction with

-1 SEC Memorandum Circular No. 19, Series of 2016 is based on the observance of the "comply or explain" principle aiming to illustrate clearly the way in which BDO incorporates the recommendations of the Code.
-When a particular recommendation is not complied with, the underlying circumstances are explained so that shareholders and other stakeholders would understand the stance of the Bank.
+&lt;sup>1 SEC Memorandum Circular No. 19 based on the observance of the "comply or explain" principle aiming to illustrate clearly the way in which BDO incorporates the recommendations of the Code.
+When a particular recommendation is not complied with, the underlying circumstances are explained so that shareholders and other stakeholders would understand the stance of the Bank and provisions of BSP Circular 747, 749, 757 and 871.
+The following sections of the Manual detail our compliance with the principles and recommendations of the Code and mandates of the BSP including our specific stance on recommendations that the Bank would not be able to adopt at this time.